Repeat Course Surcharge

 Beginning fall semester 1997, a student enrolled in the same undergraduate college credit course more than two times shall be assessed a repeat course surcharge equal to 100 percent of the full cost of instruction and shall not be included in calculations of full-time equivalent enrollments for state funding purposes (240.124 F.S.).
 The purpose of this surcharge is to encourage students to pass the course during the first two attempts and to prevent students from repeating courses unnecessarily

 Calculations of the full cost of instruction shall be based on the system wide average of the prior year's cost of undergraduate programs for the Florida College System and the State University System.
-The University may make exceptions for individualized study, elective coursework, courses that are repeated as a requirement of a major, and courses that are intended as continuing over multiple semesters.
+The University may make exceptions for individualized study, elective coursework, courses that are repeated as a requirement of a major (i.e. courses that are designed to be repeated with departmental authorization/permission.), and courses that are intended as continuing over multiple semesters.
 The repeat of coursework more than two times to increase grade point average or meet minimum course grade requirements is excluded.

 - Any course(s) taken or repeated prior to Fall 1997